Leucochloridium paradoxum: Distribution

 Leucochloridium paradoxum was originally described based on its sporocyst stage, collected from an island in the river Elbe at Pillnitz, near Dresden, Germany.
 Other known locations are Poland, the Czech Republic, Belarus, Belgium, the Saint Petersburg area of Russia, Denmark, Sweden, Norway, the Netherlands, and the United Kingdom.
 It has also been recorded from Japan, but this may be a separate species.
-Leuchochloridium paradoxum is thought to be the species infecting an endemic species of semi-slug on Robinson Crusoe Island in the Pacific, the only record from the Southern Hemisphere.
+It has been suggested that L. paradoxum is the species infecting an endemic species of semi-slug on Robinson Crusoe Island in the Pacific, but this seems doubtful given the host specificity of L. paradoxum and that this would be the only occurrence in the Southern Hemisphere.